escolano/TclTLS/win/README.txt

 - 64 bit DLL
 - VisualStudio 2015
 Note: Visual C++ 6 does not build OpenSSL (long long syntax error)
-- Cygwin32 (temporary helper, please help to replace by tclsh)
+- Git MinGW or MS WSL shell to convert tls.tcl into .h file
 - OpenSSL statically linked to TCLTLS DLL.
 Note: Dynamic linking also works but results in a DLL dependency on OPENSSL DLL's